alcesleo/wordpress-boilerplate/README.md

 ## Setup

 **WARNING: This has not yet been tested.
-If someone actually use this I appreciate any help with keeping the readme correct/helpful or suggestions of better ways of doing things.**
+If someone actually use this I'd appreciate any help with keeping the readme correct/helpful or suggestions of better ways of doing things.**

 TODO: Check if this actually works.